Webtrends Tracking Code

 Once a year, the board should look at itself and assess what it does, its failures and successes, and a similar process should be conducted by the board for each of its committees.

 The annual report needs to explain how these appraisals are carried out.
 There is no guidance in the Code as to whether it can or should be done in-house, though many boards seem to be reporting the use of home-grown procedures based on one-to-one interviews between the chairman and each director.
-Most human resources departments will have experience of appraising employees, and some of the same principles will apply here.
-Equally, there may be merit in bringing in outside consultants to facilitate the appraisal process.
-Ultimately, however, it will be the responsibility of the board to draw conclusions from the process and to act upon them.
+In some companies, these fireside chats may have been less ‘formal and rigorous’ than intended, and from 2010 the Code has said appraisals should be externally facilitated at least every three years.
+Whatever is done, there needs to be transparency as to the process, with the annual report describing what has happened and any actions that resulted.

 The chairman does not escape.
 His or her performance should be evaluated by the non-executives as a whole, under the leadership of the senior independent director.
-But they need to consult the executive directors and take account of their views.
+And they should consult the executive directors and take their views into account.

 Re-election

 A poor appraisal may result in the chairman asking a director to stand down.
 That will be an internal board matter.
 But what of the shareholders?
 What power do they have to get rid of directors who, in their eyes at least, have under-performed?
 Shareholders can pass a resolution at a general meeting to remove a director if they can muster more than half the votes cast.
-But in many companies, the AGM also gives the shareholders the opportunity to vote on the re-appointment of some of the directors.
-Many company articles will provide that all new directors have to stand for re-election at the AGM following their appointment, and that is a provision echoed by the Code.
-Articles will commonly stipulate that a third of the directors should retire and stand for re-election each year.
-The Code expresses the same sentiment, but with a variation: each director (executive or non-executive) should be subject to re-appointment by the shareholders every three years.
+But in many companies, the AGM also gives the shareholders the opportunity to vote on the re-appointment of directors.
+Company articles will often provide that all new directors have to stand for re-election at the AGM following their appointment, and that is a provision echoed by the Code.
+Articles will also commonly stipulate that a third of the directors should retire and stand for re-election each year.

-Although shareholders have rarely used their power to remove directors in this way, three Manchester United directors were shown the red card at their 2004 AGM when American sports tycoon Malcolm Glazer, who later bid for the company, took his revenge on those coming up for re-election after he was refused access to the company’s books.
-(Glazer owned 28.1 per cent of the club’s shares.)
+Examples of shareholders using their power to remove directors are few and far between.
+A memorable case occurred in 2004, with three Manchester United directors being shown the red card at the club’s AGM.
+American sports tycoon Malcolm Glazer, who owned 28.1 per cent of the club’s shares, took his revenge on those coming up for re-election after he was refused access to the company’s books.
+(He later launched a successful bid for the whole company.)

-The shareholders may not be privy to the detail of the board’s appraisal of individual directors but the Code does require the chairman to confirm to them that, following an appraisal, the performance of the director up for re-election “continues to be effective and to demonstrate commitment to the role”.
+The shareholders may not be privy to the detail of the board’s appraisal of individual directors but the Code does require the chairman to confirm to them that, following an appraisal, the performance of the non-executive director up for re-election ‘continues to be effective and to demonstrate commitment to the role’.
 Indeed, the board is required to tell shareholders why it believes an individual director should be re-elected.